Farhan5217/Laptop-Price-Prediction-Model/README.md

 # Laptop Price Prediction

 This project aims to develop a machine-learning model that predicts the prices of laptops based on various features and specifications.
-Consumers, sellers, or manufacturers can use the model to estimate laptop prices in the market.
+Consumers, sellers, or manufacturers can use the model to estimate laptop prices.

 ![Screenshot](https://tse1.mm.bing.net/th?id=OIP.FDtyXNEcWO5jiy602RMQrwHaFj&pid=Api&P=0&h=180)